eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <key> <wasset> <oldvalue> <isset> <value>

   Description: triggered when the value of an isupport key changes.
 The mask is matched against the isupport key.
 If the value was not set, wasset is 1 and oldvalue is the empty string.
 If the value is not set now, isset is 0 and the value is the empty string.
 Because the empty string is valid value, use wasset/isset to distinguish empty string values from a key being unset.
 A return value other than 0 makes Eggdrop ignore the change and revert to the old value.
+After a disconnect from the server, all isupport values are reset to default, but $::server will be empty, so that case can be caught and ignored.

   Module: server